Characterization of Discrete Time Scale Invariant Markov Sequences

-In this section we assume that $\{X(\alpha^n), n\in {\bf Z}\}$ is a DT-SIM process with scale $l=\alpha^T$ and present the characterization Theorem 4.1 for the covariance function of the associated T-dimensional discrete time self-similar Markov process.
+In this section we assume that $\{X(\alpha^n), n\in {\Bbb Z}\}$ is a DSIM sequence with scale $l=\alpha^T$ and present the characterization Theorem 4.1 for the covariance function of the associated T-dimensional discrete time self-similar Markov process.
 Then we report the spectral density matrix from \cite{m2}, and present a dynamic method for estimation of the covariance function of DSIM process and spectral density matrix of its corresponding multi-dimensional self-similar process.
 The following definition, remark and theorem are reported from \cite{m2}.